irskep/irskep.github.com/content/pages/game-reviews.md

 Nice stealth game.
 Great controller support.
 Performance issues on OS X.

 I only played 90 minutes, but I'll probably get back to it later.

+### Minecraft before they added food

+Yeah, I'm a hipster.
+The current version is just bewildering to me.
+I just want to explore caves!

 ### Monaco